AviatrixSystems/Docs/HowTos/migrate_from_join_to_site2cloud.rst

 1. Launch an Aviatrix Controller in AWS or Azure.
 #.
 From the Controller, launch an Aviatrix gateway in a migrating VPC.
 #.
 From the original CloudN where Join function was implemented, delete all participating subnets.
 After all subnets are deleted, delete the corresponding gateway.
 #.
 On the default routing gateway where the original CloudN is deployed, remove the routes that points to the original CloudN as the next hop to the migrating VPC.
+(This step is not needed if the new and the original CloudN are the same one.)
 #.
 On the Aviatrix Cloud Controller, create a Site2Cloud connection on the migrating VPC.
 Download the configuration template.
 #.
 On the new (this new could be the same original) CloudN, import the previously downloaded configuration template.
 #.
 Make sure the tunnel comes up.
 #.
 On the default routing gateway where the new CloudN is deployed, add a static route that points the new CloudN as the next hop to reach the migrating VPC.
+(This step is not needed is the new and the original CloudN are the same one.)
 #.
 The VPC migration from Join function to Site2Cloud is done.
 #.
 Repeat the above steps for more migrating VPCs.